Skip to definition.

 5. Cause to occur rapidly

-- induce, rush, hasten, speed up, accelerate
+- induce, rush, hasten, accelerate, speed up

 6. Arouse feelings in

-"stimulate my appetite"
+"stimulate my appetite";

 - excite, stir